FlatFilers/platform-sdk-starter/README.md

 * How can check the type and size of an url and return an error if the linked file is > 5mb or not an image
   * Currently this is best accomplished with a text field named `s3_url` that will match to the URL provided in the upload, and a  row `compute` that stores the size of the download to `s3_url_size`,  `s3_url_size` should have an `validate` of less than 5M.
   * In the near future this will be handled with a computed filed that takes `s3_url` as an input and outputs `s3_url_size`
   * In the longer term this will be handled by a `SmartURLCapture` field that stores URLs to a synced s3 bucket and provides metadata about the download including size.
 The `validate` will run on the size property of the `SmartURLCapture` field

-* Using a domain field, I can call the clearbit API and populate another field with an image url to their logo.
+* Using a domain name (www.flatfile.com) field, I can call the clearbit API and populate another field with an image url to their logo.
   * Currently this is best accomplished via a row `compute`.
   * Eventually we will build in Clearbit integrated fields
 * When adding an EmailField, if I specify “showSpamScore: true” I want a second, non-matcheable, readonly column to be added immediately after `email` called Spam Score.
 On input of any email I want to update the spam score field with the results from an API.
   * To get similar behavior use row `compute` to fake a computed field like the previous three examples
   * The result is possible but this implementation is currently not possible with the SDK